Coburg railway station: 20th century

+21st century

 Level Crossing Removal Project

 In 2014, the Andrews government announced a $2.4 billion program to remove and grade separate the Bell Street level crossing, along with 49 other level crossings in Melbourne.
 It was later formed under the Level Crossing Removal Project program in 2015 and at the time, the Bell Street level crossing had not been decided how the grade separation would be achieved.

 On 30 November 2018, the Andrews government announced that the Level Crossing Removal Project would remove an additional level crossing at Munro Street, Coburg, along with 24 other level crossings in Melbourne as part of a $6.6 billion program.
 On 7 May 2019, the Level Crossing Removal Project announced that the Bell Street and Munro Street level crossings was chosen to be elevated and Coburg station to be rebuilt.

 On 12 June 2019, the designs for the new, rebuilt station was announced.

 On 27 July 2020, the Bell Street and Munro Street level crossings and equipment were eliminated and on the same night, the ground level station was closed and demolished and the Platform 1 heritage building restored during these works.
 On 2 November 2020, trains started running through the new elevated rail bridge after a four month closure.
 On 14 December 2020, the rebuilt station opened to passengers.

 Platforms and services

 Coburg has two side platforms.
 The station is currently served by the Upfield line, part of the metropolitan railway network.
-The Upfield line runs from Upfield station, north of Melbourne, joining with the Craigieburn, Sunbury, Werribee and Williamstown lines before travelling through to Flinders Street via the City Loop in a clockwise direction during weekday morning peak hours or all day on weekends and public holidays and to Flinders Street via Southern Cross in an anti-clockwise direction during weekday afternoon and evening peak hours.
+The Upfield line runs from Upfield station, north of Melbourne, joining with the Craigieburn, Werribee and Williamstown lines before travelling through to Flinders Street via the City Loop in a clockwise direction during weekday morning peak hours or all day on weekends and public holidays and to Flinders Street via Southern Cross in an anti-clockwise direction during weekday afternoon and evening peak hours.